gnosis/GECO/Proposals/Identity Project.md

 **Time and Price Estimate**
-$2500

-I expect this to take 3-4 weeks.
+$10,000
+4-6 Weeks.

 Most of the Alpha code is completed and working.
-There is substantial refactoring to do, but much of the code builds upon code already developed by the community and composes it.
+There is substantial refactoring to do, but much of the code builds upon code already developed by the community and composes it to a larger organism.
 The majority of the work here is refactoring, breaking the solidity code into EVM package modules and designing a more complete set of tests.

 **Phase II**              _Outline the different phases_
 Creation of a Javascript library part 1: A javascript API for interacting with the Identity smart contract code.